scala-android/sbt-android/README.md

    * Instead of creating a new project, one can also do `android update project` to make sure everything is properly setup in an existing project.
-   * Alternatively, create a project by hand, or with Android Studio for the new project layout style.
    * Instead of keeping local.properties up-to-date, you may set the environment variable `ANDROID_HOME` pointing to the path where the Android SDK is unpacked.
 This will bypass the requirement of having